+Step 4.
+The Backup Options window is displayed (see Figure 2-22).
+Under the Local backup only section, click the Browse button.

+Figure 2-22 Backup Options window

 Step 5.
-The Backup Options window is displayed (see Figure 1-21).
-Under the Local backup only section, click the Browse button.

-Figure 1-21 Backup Options window

-Step 6.
-Select the folder where you want to store your backup file (see Figure 1-22).
+Select the folder where you want to store your backup file (see Figure 2-23).
 You should store the backup files in a safe location, preferably on a different drive than your working data file.
 That way, if the drive with the working file is damaged, the backup will still be available.

-Figure 1-22 Backup options Browse for Folder window
+Figure 2-23 Backup options Browse for Folder window

-- Step 7.
-When finished, click OK. - Step 8.
-The Save Copy or Backup window is displayed (see Figure 1-23).
+- Step 6.
+When finished, click OK. - Step 7.
+The Save Copy or Backup window is displayed (see Figure 2-24).
 You can save a backup now, schedule future backups, or both.
 Select Only schedule future backups and click Next.

+Step 8.
+Select New under the Back up on a schedule area.

 Step 9.
-In the Save Copy or Backup window, select New under the Back up on a schedule area.

-Step 10.
-The Schedule Backup window appears (see Figure 1-25).
+The Schedule Backup window appears (see Figure 2-26).
 Enter a descriptive name for the backup, the location of the folder to contain the backups, and the time when the backup file will be created.

-Figure 1-25 Schedule Backup window
+Figure 2-26 Schedule Backup window

-- Step 11.
-When finished, click OK to close the Schedule Backup window. - Step 12.
-The Store Windows Password window opens.
-Enter your Windows username and password and click OK. - Step 13.
-Click Finish to close the Schedule Backup window. - Step 14.
-If necessary, click OK to close the QuickBooks: Backups have been scheduled as specified.
-Window. - Step 15.
+- Step 10.
+When finished, click OK to close the Schedule Backup window. - Step 11.
+The Store Window s Password window opens.
+Enter your Windows username and password and click OK. - Step 12.
+Click Finish to close the Schedule Backup window. - Step 13.
+If necessary, click OK to close the QuickBooks: Backups have been scheduled as specified window. - Step 14.
 If necessary, click No, Thanks for the offer to try Online Backup.